Foodborne Viruses

 definition

-The majority of viral foodborne illnesses are due to Norovirus (NoV), Hepatitis A (HAV) and E (HEV) and Rotavirus (RoV).
+The majority of viral foodborne illnesses of public health concern globally as recognized by Codex Alimentarius, the European Food Safety Authority (EFSA), and the U.S. Food and Drug Administration (FDA) include Norovirus (NoV), Hepatitis A (HAV) and E (HEV) and Rotavirus (RoV).

-Rotavirus associated disease typically occurs in children less than 5 years of age but can infect all ages, including adults.
-In 2008, an estimated 453,000 deaths worldwide were attributed to rotavirus infection, with most deaths occurring in resource-poor countries [5].
+Rotavirus-associated disease typically occurs in children less than 5 years of age but can infect all ages, including adults.
+The vast majority of children are infected before the age of 3 years, and in most developing countries before the first birthday.
+In 2008, an estimated 453,000 deaths worldwide were attributed to rotavirus infection, with most deaths occurring in resource-poor countries [5], [7].

 Restricted content To access this content, please create an account or connect to an existing one.